agentlang-ai/agentlang-docs/docs/installation.md

 ]
 ```

-> **Note** To redirect application logs to a file, you should set the `JDK_JAVA_OPTIONS` environment variable as,
+> **Note** To redirect application logs to a file, set the `JDK_JAVA_OPTIONS` environment variable as,
 >
 >  ```shell
 >  export JDK_JAVA_OPTIONS=-Dlogback.configurationFile=~/fractl-models/logback.xml
 >  ```
-> You may want to [download](https://github.com/fractl-io/fractl/blob/main/logback.xml) and reuse the logback.xml file that comes in the Fractl repository.
+> You may want to [download](https://github.com/fractl-io/fractl/blob/main/resources/logback.xml) and reuse the logback.xml

-You can now proceed to build a standalone Java application from the `:Hello` model.
+> file that's available in the Fractl repository.

-For this, run the fractl build command:
+The `:Hello` model can be converted to a standalone Java application with the following build command:

 ```shell
 fractl build